jimsingh/llm_e2e/README.md

 "...fence."
 "...cat. drawing to me the all colourful bowl of splendor..."

-While GPT-2 124M shows more grounded, everyday completions, my 33.6M parameter model exhibits similar grammatical competence despite being 4x smaller.
-The cleaner training data appears to have enabled efficient learning of syntactic patterns, though semantic grounding remains a challenge at this scale.
+While GPT-2 124M shows more grounded, everyday completions, my 33.6M parameter model exhibits similar grammatical skill being 4x smaller.
+The cleaner training data appears to have helped it learn patterns efficiently, though semantics remains a challenge at this scale.

 ### Key Observations